jun7/wyeb/README.md

 wyeb is inspired by dwb and luakit, so basically usage is similar to them.

 - Editable main page.
 It is a markdown text containing bookmarks.
-**e** key opens it by an text editor.
+**e** key opens it by a text editor.
 As this, all settings are thrown to text editors.
 - Monitored conf files.
 For example, do `echo "* {color:red \!important}" >> user.css` on the conf dir(key **c**).
 It should be applied immediately.
 - Settings per URI matched regular expression. **e** on a page adds URI to the conf and opens it.